top of page

 • Large sample size

-• Can gather detail in addition to quantitative data
+• Can gather details in addition to quantitative data

 • More time for participants to consider responses